Student Research Opportunities

 They are due by noon every other Monday.
 A separate timecard/sheet must be filled out for each position.

 Students are required to complete a senior research project during trimesters 8-10 under the supervision of a faculty advisor.
 The sequence of events leading to completion of the senior research project begins with instruction to instrumentation and procedures in basic science laboratory courses and continues with research design and statistics in the research methodology course.
 The requirements for the senior research project include: submission and approval of a formal research project proposal, periodic evaluation of progress and submission of final written manuscript in JMPT publication format.
-Types of Senior Research Projects include: experimental research, case studies/series, surveys, institutional research, literature reviews, theoretical modeling, and historical studies.
+Types of Senior Research Projects include but are not limited to: experimental research, case reports/series, surveys, and literature reviews.

 Previous Senior Research projects may be viewed in the Archives or by contacting Logan's archivist.
 For more information on senior research projects contact the Research Department.